 You’re absolutely right – so how does a band like Amorphis not get a pass?
 To be honest, it’s going to be circumstantial.
 Not every band on the Nuclear Blast label is as big as Amorphis and Amorphis isn’t as big as other signed bands.
 However, Amorphis headlined Wacken Open Air in 2015 alongside Judas Priest and Trans-Siberian Orchestra – so that’s enough to convince us that they’re more than just an independent band.

 We’ll do our best to review what we feel is the “right call.”
-Things we will consider is the bands history, previous labels, and general feel to where the band is recognized in the grand scheme of the metal scene.
+Things we will consider is the band’s history, previous labels, and general feel to where the band is recognized in the grand scheme of the metal scene.
 As a band grows, we’ll consider where to categorize them.
-However, a good rule of thumb is if you recognize the band’s name they’ll probably get a score.
+However, a good rule of thumb is if there’s a good chance you’ll recognize the band’s name the band will probably get a score.